 The City of Terrace mitigates the risk of flooding by monitoring the floodplain and by installing and maintaining erosion protection.
-The City works closely with Emergency Management BC and the Ministry of Environment each spring, monitoring the snow packs, stream flows and weather patterns to ensure we are ready to support those most at risk.
+The City works closely with Emergency Management BC and the Ministry of Environment each spring, monitoring the snow packs, stream flows, and weather patterns to ensure we are ready to support those most at risk.

 Fire - Interface & Wildfire

 The City of Terrace supports the Community Wildfire Protection Plan in conjunction with similar City plans and the Firesmart program.
-The City is at risk from wildfire, grasslands, brush and forests fires.

-Most power outages will be over almost as soon as they begin, but some can last much longer - up to days and even weeks in extreme situations.
+Most power outages will be over almost as soon as they begin, but some can last much longer—up to days and even weeks in extreme situations.
 Power outages are often caused by snow storms and high winds.